chef/chef-web-docs/chef_master/source/upgrade_analytics.rst

 Standalone
 =====================================================
-There are two upgrade paths for 1.3.0. ``pg_partman`` supported partitioning in the database was added in 1.3.0 and is enabled by default. **Using partitions is strongly recommended.**
+There are two upgrade paths for 1.3.x. ``pg_partman`` supported partitioning in the database was added in 1.3.0 and is enabled by default. **Using partitions is strongly recommended.**

 Upgrade with Paritions
 -----------------------------------------------------
 Recommended.
 The following steps describe upgrading |chef analytics| with partitions enabled.

 #.
-(Optional) Purge nodes.
-You will lose the ability to purge node data post upgrade.
+(Optional, 1.2.x -> 1.3.x upgrade only) Purge nodes.
+You will lose the ability to purge node data post upgrade to a 1.3.x build.
 Node data is no longer being saved as of 1.2.0, but there might be older data in need of downsizing.
-If you have disc space concerns, please run this command 1.3.0:
+If you have disc space concerns, please run this command:

    .. code-block:: bash